This tip is an excerpt from the author's "Backup and Recovery using RMAN" course at SkillBuilders.

 -- Create a tablespace to hold the recovery catalog.

-create user rman identified by rman temporary tablespace temp default tablespace rmancatalog quota unlimited on rmancatalog;-- Grant privilege to maintain and query the recovery catalog to the RMAN user
+create user rman identified by rman temporary tablespace temp default tablespace rmancatalog quota unlimited on rmancatalog;

 -- Log any errors.